How to Fall Asleep in 2 Minutes Using the Military Sleep Method

 Visualize yourself sitting in a canoe on a calm body of water.
 Look up and imagine a clear blue sky above you.

-Picture yourself relaxing in a dark room in a black velvet hammock.
+Picture yourself in a dark room in a black velvet hammock in a state of relaxation.

 If these don’t work for you, try repeating the phrase “don’t think” in your head for 10 seconds.